-- (iv) The total assessed valuation of all taxable properties within the District as of January 1 of the report year: The total assessed valuation of all taxable property within the District as of December 2022 was \$27,204,510; the anticipated total assessed valuation of all taxable property within the District as of December 2023 is \$26,515,600 (see Page 28 of the District's 2022 Audit). - (v) The current mill levy of the District pledged to debt retirement in the report year: For report year 2022 (collection year 2023), the District imposed a debt service mill levy of 30.000 mills, to be used toward payment/retirement of the District's 2018 Bonds. - (e) The District's budget for the calendar year in which the annual report is submitted: The District's 2023 Budget is enclosed. - (f) A summary of residential and commercial development in the District for the report year / Status of the District's construction of public improvements: The District is a completely built-out residential community; therefore, there was no residential nor commercial development within the District for report year 2022. - (g) A summary of all fees, charges and assessments imposed by the District as of January 1 of the report year: The District ratified the \$700 annual per household Recreation Center Fee collected by The Villages of Parker Master Association, d/b/a Canterberry Crossing Master Association (the "HOA"), to pay operation and maintenance costs associated with the pool and recreation facilities, which are owned by the District. - (h) Certification by the Board that no action, event or condition enumerated in Section 10.11.06 of the Parker Colorado Municipal Code, as amended, has occurred in the report year: On behalf of the Board of Directors of the District, I certify that no action, event or condition enumerated in Section 10.11.060 of the Town of Parker, Colorado Municipal Code, as amended, has occurred in the Report Year. - (i) The name of each Board member and its chief administrative officer and general counsel, together with the date, place and time of the regular Board meeting:
+- (g) A summary of all fees, charges and assessments imposed by the District as of January 1 of the report year: The District ratified the \$700 annual per household Recreation Center Fee collected by The Villages of Parker Master Association, d/b/a Canterberry Crossing Master Association (the "HOA"), to pay operation and maintenance costs associated with the pool and recreation facilities, which are owned by the District and managed by the HOA. - (h) Certification by the Board that no action, event or condition enumerated in Section 10.11.06 of the Parker Colorado Municipal Code, as amended, has occurred in the report year: On behalf of the Board of Directors of the District, I certify that no action, event or condition enumerated in Section 10.11.060 of the Town of Parker, Colorado Municipal Code, as amended, has occurred in the Report Year. - (i) The name of each Board member and its chief administrative officer and general counsel, together with the date, place and time of the regular Board meeting:

 Name Office Term

-Joe Lico President 5/2023
+Joe Lico President 5/2027

-Vacant 5/2023
+Vacant 5/2027

 Sarah Lewis Assistant Secretary 5/2025

-Vacant 5/2023
+Vacant 5/2027

 Vacant 5/2025

-The District Manager is: Matt Urkoski, CliftonLarsonAllen, LLP, 8390 East Crescent Parkway, Suite 300, Greenwood Village, CO 80111-4974; Telephone: (303) 779-5710.
+The District Manager is: Krista Baptist, CliftonLarsonAllen, LLP, 8390 East Crescent Parkway, Suite 300, Greenwood Village, CO 80111-4974; Telephone: (303) 779-5710.